KarolinaGustavsson/Bachelors_Thesis_Biotech_KTH_2021/README.md

-# Bachelors Thesis for RNA seqencing of cells, KTH 2021
+Bachelors Thesis for RNA seqencing of cells
-# Mainly PCA and Multiple Hypothesis Testing
+KTH 2021